+IX.
 VIII.
 Handling of Reported Misconduct

-The appropriate District representative will acknowledge receipt of the reported misconduct within five business days, unless the report was submitted anonymously.
-If the complainant submits information to support that an investigation is warranted, reports will be investigated as promptly as time and resources allow, and appropriate corrective action will be taken if warranted by the investigation.
-Supervisors and managers may forward misconduct reported directly to them to the Office of Civil Rights, Office of Inspector General, or Independent Police Auditor to conduct the investigation, which may employ the services of an independent investigator in cases where the alleged misconduct creates a significant exposure of liability to the District, requires specialized expertise, or in other special circumstances that justify independent investigation.
+The employee's supervisor or otherappropriate District representative will acknowledge receipt of the reported misconduct within five business days, unless the report was submitted anonymously.
+AllIf the complainant submits information to support that an investigation is warranted, reports will be promptly investigated as promptly as time and resources allow, and appropriate corrective action will be taken if warranted by the investigation.
+Supervisors and managers may forward misconduct reported directly to them to the Office of Civil Rights, Office of Inspector General, or Independent Police Auditor to conduct the investigation, which The Ethics Officer may employ the services of an independent investigator in cases where the alleged misconduct involves an expenditure or loss to the District in excess of \$250,000.00, or creates a significant exposure to the Justify independent investigation.

-IX.
-Disciplinary Action
+X. Disciplinary Action